msobrinoestevez/Disaster-response-pipelines/README.md

 2. Data folder containing "DisasterResponse.db", "disaster_categories.csv", "disaster_messages.csv" and "process_data.py" for data cleaning and transfering.
 3. Models folder including "Classifier.pkl" and "train_classifier.py" for the Machine Learning model.
 4. README file
-5. Preparation folder containing 6 different files, which were used for the project building.
+5. data_prep folder containing 6 different files, which were used for the project building.
 (Please note: this folder is not necessary for this project to run.)

 ## Instructions